pabardina/blog-hugo/site/content/post/airflow-local-env.md

             retries: 3
 ```

 Not much to say.
-We mount our settings/local directory into a settings directory in the webserver container to import variables / connections.
+We mount our `settings/local` directory into a `settings` directory in the webserver container to import variables / connections.
+It will be used by the home made script which imports secrets into Airflow.

-* make
+#### Make

 A Makefile is a really good tool to automate a lot of commands.
-We use it to start / clean our stack.
+We use it to start our stack, manage secrets and clean everthing of the project.

 ```
 $ cat Makefile